 The news I dreaded.

-I remember times in my own life when just going about my day my body would flood with the searing hot heat of anxiety and my mind would spiral into worst case, catastrophic scenarios no matter how much I tried to talk myself out of it.
+I remember instances when just going about my day my body would flood with the searing heat of anxiety.
+My mind would spiral into worst case, catastrophic scenarios.
+No matter how much I tried to talk myself out of it.

 Those times in life were hellish.